MichelleHaase/CS50p_x/notes_CS50_SQL.md

 ## Tables

-* Data types dont exist in sqlite the class INTEGER can hold several types of ints 0-8 byte TEXT upto ??
+* Data types don't exist in sqlite the class INTEGER can hold several types of Ints 0-8 byte TEXT up to ??
 GB of chars

 * storage classes - NULL INTEGER REAL TEXT BLOB (Binary large object; like images,videos) (the type data is stored as in the end)
 * type affinities, in sqlite, INTEGER REAL NUMERIC TEXT BLOB these type affinities are not enforced at all but will be translated into the specified type if possible